Oxbern/CCube_API/src/README.md

     For now, you have the possibility to send a `Question` or a `Request`, but up to you if you want to create a new class extended from `OutgoingMessage`.
     - If it is a `Request`, you will have to encode it with the right data
 - Send your message
-    - If it is a `Question`, the method `send` will not only tell you if the transmission went well but it will also give you your answer (if the functionnality is been added to the device's firmware).
+    - If it is a `Question`, the method `send` will not only tell you if the transmission went well but it will also give you your answer (if the functionnality has already been added to the device's firmware).

 ## Example
 ### `getScreenSize()`